-PHNs have core funding from the Australian Government to support their corporate activities.
-They also have flexible funding to commission external providers or provide services themselves.
+PHNs receive funding from the Australian Government.
+They can use this to commission external providers or provide services themselves.

 How can PHNs help you?

-PHNs largely work behind the scenes to support general practitioners and other health providers so they can offer better healthcare to patients.
+PHNs largely work behind the scenes to support GPs and other health providers so they can offer better healthcare to patients.

 They also conduct community consultation and health promotion activities through direct contact with patients, carers and the community.